codacy/pulse-user-docs/docs/one-click-integrations.md

 1. On Pulse, [expand **Integrations** and select **GitHub**](https://app.pulse.codacy.com/integrations/github){: target="_blank"}.

-1. Click **Install GitHub App** and follow the instructions on the GitHub UI to install the app in the desired organization.
+1. Click **Install GitHub App** and follow the instructions on the GitHub UI to install the app on your organization.

+    !!! important
+        You can only install the Pulse GitHub App on an organization and not on your personal account.

     ![Installing the Pulse GitHub App](images/ghi-installing.png)